-For plans in the "small" category, all premiums will be due on the last day of the sixteenth full calendar month that begins on or after the first day of the premium payment year (for calendaryear plans, April 30 of the year following the premium payment year).
+For plans in the "small" category, PBGC proposes to make all premiums due on the last day of the sixteenth month that begins on or after the first day of the premium payment year (for calendar-year plans, April 30 of the year following the premium payment year).
 This will give any small plan at least four months to determine UVBs.

 The same due date will apply to both variable- and flat-rate premiums.
-While there is no reason these small plans cannot determine the flat-rate premium by the current due date (the 15th day of the tenth full calendar month that begins on or after the first day of the premium payment year), PBGC wants to avoid requiring them to make two filings per year.
-And for simplicity, PBGC is making no distinction for due date purposes between single-employer plans that pay the VRP and singleemployer (and multiemployer) plans that do not.
-Small single-employer plans that qualify for an exemption from the VRP and small multiemployer plans (which are not subject to the VRP) will have the same deferred due date as small single-employer plans that owe a VRP.
+While there is no reason these small plans cannot determine the flat-rate premium by the current due date (the 15th day of the tenth month that begins on or after the first day of the premium payment year), PBGC wants to avoid requiring them to make two filings per year.
+And for simplicity, PBGC is making no distinction for due date purposes between single-employer plans that pay the VRP and single-employer (and multiemployer) plans that do not.
+Small single-employer plans that qualify for an exemption from the VRP and small multiemployer plans (which are not subject to the VRP) will have the same deferred due date as small singleemployer plans that owe a VRP.